RS2002/Discriminatory-Food-Delivery/README.md

 # PDF: PPO+DQN Food-delivery

-**Article:** "Double PDF: A Hybrid Approach Combining PPO and DQN for Multi-action Reinforcement Learning in Food Delivery"
+**Article:** "Double PDF: A Multi-action and Multi-agent Reinforcement Learning Framework for Order Assignment and Salary Decision in Food Delivery"

 Some parts of the code is based on the work of [‪Yulong Hu‬‬](https://scholar.google.com/citations?user=IfVrhp0AAAAJ&hl=zh-CN&oi=ao).